The Gold Trade Is Dead Now

 is still intact.
 It is positive for gold bugs.

 On the other hand, the SPDR Gold Trust (NYSEARCA:GLD) still reports outflows of gold from its vaults.
-Last week as many as 1.9M ounces of gold went out of GLD:
+Last week as many as 400 thousand ounces of gold went out of GLD:

 source: Simple Digressions and the GLD data